GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 #### `icons` {: #icons }

-When a user installs your PWA, you can define a set of icons for the browser to use like the home screen, app launcher, task switcher, splash screen, etc.
+When a user installs your PWA, you can define a set of icons for the browser to use on the home screen, app launcher, task switcher, splash screen, and so on.

 The `icons` property is an array of image objects.
 Each object must include the `src`, a `sizes` property, and the `type` of image.
 To use